-Bricking machines, suspended platforms and kiln access ramps allow plants to safely speed up the refractory installation process, saving thousands of dollars in lost revenue.
+Bricking machines, suspended platforms, and kiln access kiln access ramps allow plants to safely speed up the refractory installation process, saving thousands of dollars in lost revenue.
 These useful tools are available from equipment manufacturers but can also be engineered in-house.
 Small differences in construction and materials can add up, though, so it’s important to thoroughly consider all options.

 For many cement and lime producers, using their in-house engineers to construct kiln maintenance equipment made from steel is the go-to material because it is readily available.
 However, there are more efficient options available.